aksharas28/Neural-network/README.md

 # Neural-network
-Performance of neural network and convolutional neural network on Fashion-MNIST Data
+Classification and Performance of neural network and convolutional neural network on Fashion-MNIST Data

-Tools used: Jupyter Notebook
+Tools used: Jupyter Notebook:

 Languages Used: Python
 Libraries Used: Scikit-Learn, NumPy, Pandas, Keras, Neural Network